YonathanGuez/jenkins_pipeline_library/README.md

 }
 ```
+The 'hello' will call the function call into : vars/hello.groovy
+The result will print at the end : Hello, yo.

 We will run the Job and see if the job can automaticly download my githut link
 and run my global function